weng-lab/bigwig-reader/README.md

     import Axios from "axios";

     // Create a loader.
 AxiosDataLoader handles loading data ranges for http requests.
-    // Provide your own instance of Axios to add your own configurations.
+    // Optionally provide your own instance of Axios to add your own configurations.
     // Create your own implementation of DataLoader for loading data other ways,
-    // ie. from file system, ftp, cloud storage, etc... const loader = new AxiosDataLoader("http://localhost/sample.bigwig", Axios.create());
+    // ie. from file system, ftp, cloud storage, etc... const loader = new AxiosDataLoader("http://localhost/sample.bigwig", /* Optional */ Axios.create());

     // Create an instance of BigWigReader.
     const reader = new BigWigReader(loader);